jaldoyle/jd_rigging_tools/README.md

 Compatible with Blender versions 2.8+.
 You can download blender [here](https://www.blender.org/download/).

 Some of the tools are very specific to my workflow when rigging in Blender.
 However, my workflow is primarily based on Pierrick Picaut's tutorial course
 ["The art of effective rigging in Blender"](https://gumroad.com/p2design#AeQfrF), so anyone who follows the workflow he teaches should understand the bone hierarchies and naming conventions that the Addon creates.
 I would like to make this Addon useful to as many riggers and animators as possible, so if you have suggestions on how the Addon could assist your workflow better, please let me know and I will try to implement it.
-I am still relatively new to Python, Addon development and git hub especially, so please be patient with me if it takes me some time to figure things out.
+I am still relatively new to Python, Addon development and GutHub especially, so please be patient with me if it takes me some time to figure things out.
 If anyone has edit suggestions to the python files to make it more efficient it would be greatly appreciated.

 # Installation